-Currently, the variants under surveillance in the UK are:

-• Omicron, including sub-lineages BA.1, BA.2, BA.3, BA.4 and BA.5
+Currently, the variants under surveillance in the UK are Omicron, including sub-lineages BA.1, BA.2, BA.3, BA.4 and BA.5.

-The Cycle threshold (Ct) value reflects the quantity of virus (also known as viral load) found in a swab test.
+The cycle threshold (Ct) value reflects the quantity of virus (also known as viral load) found in a swab test.
 A lower Ct value indicates a higher viral load.
 The latest Ct values of coronavirus (COVID-19) positive tests, as well as analysis of the genetic lineages of COVID-19 seen in the samples we sequence, are provided in our Coronavirus (COVID-19) Infection Survey: technical dataset.

-Since the end of June 2022, the majority of COVID-19 infections have been Omicron variants BA.4 or BA.5 in all UK countries, comprising of 89.2% of all sequenced COVID-19 infections in the week ending 3 July 2022.
+Since the end of June 2022, the majority of COVID-19 infections in the UK have been Omicron variants BA.4 or BA.5, with BA.5 comprising 85.2% and BA.4 comprising 13.0% of all sequenced COVID-19 infections in the week ending 31 July 2022.

 We last published our main variant analysis in our Coronavirus (COVID-19) Infection Survey, UK: 8 July 2022 bulletin.
-Because a very high proportion of infections are compatible with the BA.4 and BA.5 variants, we have not included a breakdown of infections by variant in this release.
-We will continue to monitor infections by variant and will reintroduce the charts and analysis by gene pattern when considered helpful.
-More information on how we measure variants from positive tests on the survey can be found in our Understanding COVID-19 variants blog and in our Coronavirus (COVID-19) Infection Survey methods article.
+We will continue to monitor infections by variant and will reintroduce analysis by gene pattern when considered helpful.
+More information on how we measure variants from positive tests on the survey can be found in our Understanding COVID-19 variants blog and in our Coronavirus (COVID-19) Infection Survey methods article